baranacikgoz/has_wifi_rtt/README.md

-# has_wifi_rtt
+# has_wifi_rtt: 0.0.1
 A flutter plugin package to check whether device has Wi-Fi RTT Scan Feature or not.
+Supports Android.

 ## Usage
 ```